Understanding inverse propensity weighting

 Inverse propensity weighting is an approach where the treatment outcome model uses sample weights.
 The weights are defined as the inverse propensity of actually getting the treatment.
 This will remove the bias from the model, but why?

-To show why this approach works, I will walk you through the approach step by step:
+To see why this approach works, we will walk through the approach step by step:

 - First I’ll shortly recap the modelling situation, including how the transformed outcome is used.